GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 **DISCLAIMER**: Remember that before deleting or destroying the `machine-learning-pipeline` example, you must remove the egress/ingress policies related to the example, to prevent any inconsistencies.

-#### `non-production` environment
+#### `nonproduction` environment

 1. Retrieve the value for "sa-tf-cb-ml-machine-learning@[prj_c_ml_infra_pipeline_project_id].iam.gserviceaccount.com" in your environment by running the following commands.
-These commands assume that you are executing them in the 3-networks-dual-svpc directory.
+These commands assume that you are executing them in the 3-networks-svpc directory.

     ```bash
     export ml_cb_sa=$(terraform -chdir="../4-projects/ml_business_unit/shared" output -json terraform_service_accounts | jq -r '."ml-machine-learning"')